bio-ontology-research-group/similarityonMGI/README.md

 steps to follow:
 1. run groovy simMGI.groovy to get the similarity scores between gene-phenotypes and disease-phenotypes
-2. run python get_auc_phenomeNet.py to estimate the performace on the gold datasets.
+2. run python get_auc_phenomeNet.py to estimate the performance on the gold datasets.

-All the requierd files are provided in this directory and file names are hard-coded in the scripts.
+All the required files are provided in this directory and file names are hard-coded in the scripts.

 Note: By using the files provided, you should get an AUC value of 0.76 on  MGI.human.gene-disease.dict and 0.90 on MGI.ortholog.gene-disease.dict